 The Cosmopolitan Building was rebuilt on the original site of the Cosmopolitan Restaurant opened by Margaret Grambs in 1876.
 Mrs. Grambs long after Silver Reef's heyday, running her restaurant until the mid 1890's.
 Old photographs were used to replicate the original restaurant as much as possible.
 Then the new building was used as a modern restaurant for several years.
 But now the Cosmopolitan is used for Museum lectures, special exhibits, and other Museum functions.

 West & Centre Streets Interpretive Trail

-The buildings and ruins along and around old Main Street have been numbered and described in an interpretive trail map which is available on this website and inside a metal box outside the Museum entrance (while supplies last).
-Even when the Museum is closed, feel free to walk the trails and enjoy the history and scenery that abounds.
+The buildings and ruins along and around old Main Street, are numbered and described in an interpretive trail map.
+They are available both on this website, and inside a black metal box outside the Museum entrance (depending on remaining supplies).
+Feel free to walk the trails, even when the Museum is closed, to enjoy the history and scenery that abounds.
 Please, however, do not enter into or onto the ruins.
 Please stay within the rock lined trails provided.

-While it is not a real mine, it is as real as you are going to get around here without bats, scorpions, hidden floor shafts, and whatever else lurks in the now-abandoned mines.
-Our safe mine exhibit gives you the real feel of being in an old mine without the risk.
-Mine exhibit tours are given every hour from 10:30am to 4:30pm, and are included in the Museum admission fee.
-They are limited to 10 people due to the tight spaces, and are not recommended for small children or those with claustrophobia; the Mine Exhibit is not handicapped accessible.
-This special tour takes 20 to 30 minutes depending on questions.
+While it is not a real mine, it is as real as you are going to get around here; but without bats, scorpions, hidden floor shafts, and whatever else lurks in the now-abandoned mines.
+Our safe mine exhibit gives the real feel of being in an old mine without the risk.
+Mine exhibit tours are limited to 10 people due to the tight spaces, and are not recommended for small children or those with claustrophobia; the Mine Exhibit is not handicapped accessible.